NCERT Class 9 Science Chapter 5 Notes - The Fundamental Unit of Life PDF Notes

 • An inelastic outer sheath present in plant cells, fungi, and bacteria.

-• Mainly made of cellulose that gives strength to the structure as well as shields it.
+• Cell wall is mainly made of cellulose that gives strength to the structure as well as shields it.

 • Puts a block on excess absorption of water and prevents the explosion of the cell when placed under hypotonic conditions.